 Limiting bedtime consolidates sleep by increasing wakefulness and reducing bedtime.
-That means, don’t spend too much time in bed, and spend most of it sleeping.
+That means don’t spend too much time in bed; most of it is spent sleeping.

-So no matter how long you sleep, get up at you’re regular wake up time the next day.
+So, no matter how long you sleep, wake up the next day at your regular wake-up time.

-Therefore, prolonged exposure to electronic products before going to bed can also interfere with sleep.
+Therefore, prolonged exposure to electronic products before bed can also interfere with sleep.

-Exercise could helps people to reduce the difficulty of falling asleep and help promote deep.
+Exercise could help people reduce the difficulty of falling asleep and help promote deep sleep.